 The Open Nature of Adobe

 Adobe is a commercial WCM.
 It is a commonly observed trend for commercial CMS to be used with sites entailing a higher traffic rate.
-There are several open-source embodiments which are used in AEM.
+There are several open-source embodiments that are used in AEM.
 Therefore, contrary to popular belief, it is not an entirely closed source format system.
 In fact, it is one of the most open WCM available in the present scenario.

 The expenses incurred using AEM